indraxyz/analyse-feedback/docs/workflow-architecture.md

 1. New row in Google Sheet → n8n runs.
 2. n8n POSTs `feedback_text` to Fastify.
-3. Fastify uses Anthropic Claude → returns `summary` and `sentiment` (English).
+3. Fastify uses Anthropic Claude → returns `summary` and `sentiment` (English) plus `language` (detected from input).
-4. n8n posts the formatted result to the Telegram channel.
+4. n8n formats the Telegram message and posts it to the Telegram channel.

 ---